chinhonnang0000/asteroidgen/README.md

 Currnet bugs:
 - more to be found and be fixed.

-Last thing completed ::: main - better plsma bores.
+Last thing completed ::: main - beryllium drills which works the same as drills in serpulo.

 Work in progress, excluding bugfixes - removed from this list once completed or cancelled
 - sector 6 (mission 6) remake - phase glass - AEGA solar panels - 1 series of turrets more overpowered than duodecs.